 Expedited review of research can occur where the potential for risk of harm to participants and others affected by the proposed research is minimal, for this reason the following may be undertaken via an expedited review process:

 - The review of amendments to studies previously approved by HSSREC;

 - Research involving only secondary or historical data;

 - Involvement in research on a consultancy basis.

-The following are examples, though not an exhaustive list, of substantial changes that would require the Committee’s approval:
+The following are examples, though not an exhaustive list, of changes that would require the Committee’s approval:

 - Recruitment strategies

 - Rewording of any documentation including letters or information sheets